RasterStack Data Model¶

 How Multi-dimensional Processing Works¶

-Load Phase - Temporal Organization¶
+Load Phase - Temporal Organization with Per-Timestamp Mosaic¶

 # Process graph example - loads multi-band time series